HairongWu/Masterpieces/README.md

 ## English

-- Deep Learning for Industries (In progress)
-- The Lord of the Rings (In progress)
+- The Lord of the Rings
 - Complete Novels by Jane Austen
 - The Complete Works of William Shakespeare

+- A Concise Anglo−Saxon Dictionary

 - Graduate Texts in Mathematics
+- Selected Problems in Mathematics

 ## Indonesian